liferay/clay/next.clayui.com/content/docs/migration/migrate-the-clay-components-from-v2-to-v3.md

 ## ClayCardGrid

-ClayCardGrid was deprecated due ClayCard.Group.
+ClayCardGrid was deprecated due to ClayCard.Group.

 ## ClayLink